tomerlaufer123/cs130Project/hashtag_app/README.md

 - /android -  contains a complete Android native app project which is used when building the Flutter application for Android

-- /assets - contains the .tflite models to be deployed in the app, and our app logo
+- /assets - contains .tflite files for the models to be deployed in the app, and our app logo

 - /doc/api - contains the API documentation for our project files